Plumed whistling duck: Distribution and habitat

-The range is eastern, northern and central Australia from the Kimberley across the Top End and Cape York, down to southern Queensland and northern New South Wales on the east coast, although may reach north-western Victoria inland, in the vicinity of the Murray River.
+The plumed whistling duck has a range across the eastern, northern and central parts of Australia from the Kimberley across the Top End and Cape York, down to southern Queensland and northern New South Wales on the east coast, although may reach north-western Victoria inland, in the vicinity of the Murray River.
 It is also found in New Guinea.
 The preferred habitat is tall grassland and savanna, often near bodies of water.

 Feeding

 Rather than diving for food in bodies of water like other ducks, the plumed whistling duck feeds by cropping grass on land.

 Breeding

 The plumed whistling duck breeds during the wet season, generally in January to March, although it can be later in April or, in a few cases, May.
 One brood is raised per season.
 The nest is a mattress of grasses or similar material in tall grass, or in or near vegetation as cover.
 Ten to 12 oval eggs are laid, measuring 48 × 36 mm; 14 or more have been recorded on occasion.
 Initially shiny and creamy-coloured, they may become stained.
 The incubation period is around 30 days.